mozilla/fx-private-relay/docs/translations.md

 website text is translated.

 The user's desired language is parsed from the `Accept-Language` header, provided by their browser.
-When the user signs up for a Firefox Account, their `Accept-Language` header is captured, and this is used for translated headers in forwarded emails.
+When the user signs up for a Mozilla Account, their `Accept-Language` header is captured, and this is used for translated headers in forwarded emails.
 When a user visits the Relay website or uses the add-on, their current `Accept-Language` header is used.